How to reintroduce context at the start of a new session without sounding like a court reporter

 Nadia Volkov, composed and thoughtful AI companion

 Nadia handles longer gaps between sessions particularly well, partly because her conversational style is patient and she doesn't rush to fill silence.
-Nadia Volkov is a good match for anyone who finds the return-after-absence scenario most difficult, because she tends to ask the right orienting questions rather than waiting for you to deliver everything upfront.
+Nadia Volkov is a good match for anyone who finds the return-after-absence scenario most difficult, because she tends to ask the right orienting questions instead of waiting for you to deliver everything upfront.

 Setting tone before content